+Pub/ Club 113

+Takeaway 52

+Caring Premises 63

+School/College 53

+Mobile caterer 24

+Restaurants and other caterers 78

+2.6 Enforcement Policies Corporate adoption of the Enforcement C oncordat - 2000

+Food Safety Enforcement Policy (Revised January 2011)

+General Environmental Health Enforceme

+3.0 Service Delivery

+3.1 Food Premises It is Ribble Valley Borough Council's polic v to carry out programmed inspections in accordance with both the

+ections minimum inspection frequencies specifi

+(England) (April 2017) and as stipulated i

+Premise Profile:

+Programmed Number of

+Inspections Required

+During the Year

+(01/04/17 - 31/03/18)

+Category A 6

+Category B 32

+Category C 68

+Category D 173

+Category E 76 #

+Non Rated/Overdue 23

+(Approved) Promises 22

+'Approved' Premises ( included in above)

+( Included III above) 335 to visit

+335 LO VISIL

+43/76 of the Cat 'E'

+premises to be dealt with

+by Alternative Inspection

+Strategy
-3.0 3.1 Service Delivery Food Premises Inspections It is Ribble Valley Borough Council's policy to carry out programmed inspections in accordance with minimum inspection frequencies specified in the Food Standards Agency 'Food Law' Code of (England) (March 2017) and as stipulated in Food Law Practice Guidance (England) [November 2017 Premise Profile: Programmed Number of Inspections Required During the Year (01/04/19 - 31/03/20) Category A Category B Category C Category D Category E Non Rated/Overdue 8 25 45 202 101 16 'Approved' Premises ( included in above) 313 to visit 84 Cat 'E' premises to be dealt with by Alternative Inspection Strategy Estimated number of revisits: Estimated number of officer hours for these visits (including management and administration): 100 1688 Local areas of targeted inspection: Approved Premises - On-Farm Dairies and Dairy Products manufacturers Approved Premises - Meat Product/preparations Estimated number of Officer hours for these targeted visits : (13) } Included in (3) } the above (150)} Local Performance Indicator: 100% High Risk food premises in 100% Other food premises inspe

-3.2 Food Complaints/Service Requests It is the policy of Ribble Valley Borough Council to give a first response within 2 working days to all food and food premises complaints/service requests.
-The 2018/19 performance target was to respond to 90% within 48 hours.
-In 2018/19, we actually responded to 92.5% of 303 related service requests within 48 hours.
-Estimated number of food complaints/service requests: Estimated number of Officer hours: 264 (Average over 5 years) 3.3 Home Authority Principle Ribble Valley Borough Council subscribes to the current Better Regu Authority Principle.
-The Authority has not been approached by any loce Estimated resources spent on Primary Authority Work: 3.4 Advice to Business The Authority has a policy of offering advice to any business which has trading premises within our area.
-Planning/Building Control consultation responses, licensing enquiries an searches: Approximate officer hours: d property 100 (approx.) 125 Estimated number of advisory visits: Approximate number of Officer hours: 30 45 Approximate number of food related enquiries involving significant wor Approximated number of Officer hours on general customer advice: k: 25 50 Total: 275 3.5 Food Sampling and Inspection The general policy of Ribble Valley Borough Council is to sample food within the borough, in accordance with a planned sampling programm where necessary, in response to food complaints/investigations.
-When as part of national or regional surveys and drink, supplied, produced and sold ne, to assess its safety and quality and Estimated number of Officer hours to be devoted to food sampling and Estimated number of complaint samples which will be submitted for exa Estimated number of surrender visits: Estimated number of hours on surrender visits: All formal food samples are submitted to The Lancashire County Public Food Water and Environmental Microbiology Service York, for microbiol
+Estimated number of revisits: Estimated number of officer hours for these visits 100 (including management and administration): 1688 Local areas of targeted inspection: Approved Premises - On-Farm Dairies and Milk Products Plants Approved Premises - Meat Product/preparations Estimated number of Officer hours for these targeted visits : (17) } Included in (5) } the above (150) } Local Performance Indicator: 100% High Risk food prem 100% Other food premises • 3.2 Food Complaints/Service requests It is the policy of Ribble Valley Borough Council to give a first response food premises complaints/service requests.
+The 2016/17 performance 48 hours.
+In 2016/17, we actually responded to 94% of 215 food related within 2 working days to all food a target was to respond to 90% wit thin Estimated number of Officer hours: 264 (Average over 5 years) 3.3 Home Authority Principle Ribble Valley Borough Council subscribes to the current Better Regula Authority Principle.
+The Authority has been approached by a local comp Primary Authority arrangement but it is unlikely that this will develop into Estimated resources spent on Primary Authority Work: pany likely to be within the remit o 3.4 Advice to Business The Authority has a policy of offering advice to any business which has the rading premises within our area.
+Planning/Building Control consultation responses, licensing enquiries and searches: Approximate officer hours: property 100 (approx.) 125 Estimated number of advisory visits: Approximate number of Officer hours: 30 45 Approximate number of food related enquiries involving significant work: Approximated number of Officer hours on general customer advice: 25 50 Total: 275